AshwinChugh/CLTools/README.md

     clmail pull [MESSAGE-ID]
 pull will download all attachments within the specified message.
 Like cat, the full message id must be specified.
 This command should rarely be used since all attachments of messages are downloaded automatically.
-All attachments can be found at the source of this program in the Downloads folder.
+All attachments can be found at the source directory of this program in the Downloads folder.
 The Downloads directory is organized as follows:

     Downloads/
         EmailID+EmailAddress/